d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Position-wise Feed-Forward Networks

-Another critical component in the transformer block is called *position-wise feed-forward network (FFN)*.
+Another critical component in the Transformer block is called *position-wise feed-forward network (FFN)*.
 It accepts a $3$ dimensional input with shape (batch size, sequence length, feature size).
 The position-wise FFN consists of two dense layers that applies to the last dimension.
 Since the same two dense layers are used for each position item in the sequence, we referred it to as *position-wise*.
 Indeed, it equals to apply two $Conv(1, 1)$, i.e., $1 \times 1$ convolution layers.

 Below, the `PositionWiseFFN` shows how to implement a position-wise FFN with two dense layers of hidden size `ffn_hidden_size` and `hidden_size_out`, respectively.